heliohachimine/heliohachimine/README.md

 - 📫 How to reach me: heliohachimine@gmail.com

 ### :trophy: Goals to 2020:
-- I want to use image recognition to automate security cameras and notify invasions
+- I want to write more articles to share more knowledge